 Input of CO2 Partial Pressure

-In an Open CO2 System, DIC is determined by the CO2 partial pressure.
+In an open CO2 System, DIC is determined by the CO2 partial pressure.
 The corresponding panel (right screenshot) is part of the main input window.
-Three different types of pressure units can be selected by the blue drop-down list:
+Three different types of pressure units can be selected by the light gray drop-down list:

 The parameter pCO2 is related to the partial pressure P by: